45 Secrets Surgeons Won’t Tell You

 If you need a medical device, ask if your doctor has a financial relationship with the vendor

-Every time a patient dies, I think about the family, the funeral, the kids
+Every time a patient dies, I think about the family, the funeral, the children

 “I operated on a man who had something very complex and died in the operating room.
 He had a wife and two children.
 When I came out to tell them, the children were screaming, ‘Mommy, Mommy, I want my daddy.’
 That was very hard.
 Even though we present ourselves as very strong, we’re vulnerable to depression and other problems.
 We’re human.” —A surgeon in Florida